 “Own Occupation” Is Not So Simple In Disability Income Insurance

 “Own occupation” has been discussed so much over the years that lately it has taken on a generic appearance.
-Sort of “one size fits all”.
-As a New Jersey disability insurance attorney, Michael Quiat knows that nothing could be further from the truth.
+Sort of “one-size-fits-all”.
+As experienced and knowledgeable disability insurance attorneys in New Jersey and New York, Uscher, Quiat, Uscher & Russo, P.C., knows that nothing could be further from the truth.

-The words “own occupation” in a disability insurance policy are vital to doctors, dentists and other high earners who own such policies.
+The words “own occupation” or “regular occupation” in a disability insurance policy are vital to doctors, dentists and other high earners who own such policies.
 They buy disability income policies to protect these high incomes in the event a disabling illness or injury should strike.

-Most people have neither the time nor the desire to read the sometimes convoluted language of insurance contracts.
+Most people have neither the time nor the desire to read the lengthy and complex language of insurance contracts.
 This is especially true for those who are busy earning high incomes and have little time for anything else.
 Such a situation has all of the makings of a financial debacle should a disabling health disaster strike.

-But, when asked what type of “own occupation”coverage they have, they really don’t know.
-They seem completely unaware of the variety of limits that ordinarily come with this type of insurance:
+But, when asked what type of “own occupation” coverage they have, they really don’t know.
+They seem completely unaware of the variety and limits that ordinarily come with this type of insurance:

-- Defining the covered occupation so as to cover a broader spectrum of employment than the insured thinks it does.
+- Defining the covered occupation to cover a broader spectrum of employment than the insured thinks it does

 If an insured feels comfortable with the disability insurance provisions in his or her policy, that’s fine, so long as the policy has been carefully read and fully understood.
 If not, it may be a ticking time bomb waiting to go off at the worst possible time, when a disabling illness or injury cuts off income.